 Foreign issuers must apply to Borsa Istanbul with the information and documents indicated in the Listing Directive for the listing of their securities.
-To incentivise foreign listings, Borsa Istanbul waives 50 per cent of the fees on applications for start of trading of the float and maintenance fees for all IPOs (whether through an initial or dual listing) for foreign issuers.

 Selling foreign issues to domestic investors

 15 Where a foreign issuer is conducting an IPO outside your jurisdiction but not conducting a public offering within your jurisdiction, are there exemptions available to permit sales to investors within your jurisdiction?